otthman/alx-system_engineering-devops/README.md

- A script that Display current directory contents, including hidden files (starting with .)
+This is a script to display the contents of current directory in long format